-- 1. Enhance social work educational opportunities for students within our region and in unserved areas through increasing accessibility and program completion, especially for first generation college students, students from the dynamically evolving ethnic communities in our region, and students in remote areas. - 2.
-Continually update curriculum and teaching practices with current research and best practices reflective of the needs and trends of our region, nationally, and globally. - 3.
-Offer and measure attainment of a competency-based, foundation and advanced level curriculum consistent with the needs of our area for practice skills with individuals, families, groups, organizations, communities and the skills of policy advocacy. - 4.
-Offer a curriculum that emphasizes practice consistent with the aims and values of the social work profession and that meets the needs of diverse, vulnerable, and underserved populations, especially in our region. - 5.
-Support faculty in providing leadership to the profession and to the community with their research and expertise.
+- 1. We enhance social work educational opportunities for students within our region and in unserved areas through increasing accessibility and program completion, especially for first generation college students, students from the dynamically evolving ethnic communities in our region, and students in remote areas. - 2.
+We continually update curriculum and teaching practices with current research and best practices reflective of the needs and trends of our region, nationally, and globally. - 3.
+We offer and measure attainment of a competency-based, generalist and specialized advanced generalist level curriculum consistent with the needs of our area for practice skills with individuals, families, groups, organizations, communities and the skills of policy advocacy. - 4.
+We offer a curriculum that emphasizes practice consistent with the aims and values of the social work profession and that meets the needs of diverse, vulnerable, and underserved populations, especially in our region. - 5.
+We support faculty in providing leadership to the profession and to the community with their research and expertise.